Books by Debi Bower available on Amazon - shop now

 4 Ways to Spend Memorial Day Weekend 2025 Around Rochester

-Memorial Day is Monday, May 26, 2025.
-It is a time for families and friends to come together, often through backyard barbecues, picnics, or ceremonial gatherings, to respectfully remember our fallen heroes.
+Memorial Day is a time for families and friends to come together, often through backyard barbecues, picnics, or ceremonial gatherings, while respectfully remembering our fallen heroes.

-Many people also regard Memorial Day weekend (Friday, May 23–Sunday, May 25, 2025) as the unofficial kickoff to summertime in Rochester.
-While enjoying the weekend, it’s essential to remember the holiday’s true meaning and acknowledge and remember those who have given their lives in service to our country.
+Many people also regard Memorial Day weekend as the unofficial kickoff to summertime in Rochester.
+While enjoying the long weekend, it is essential to remember the holiday’s true meaning and honor those who gave their lives in service to our country.

 1. Honor Our Fallen Heroes